Clinical Faculty- Audiology

-The Department of Hearing & Speech Sciences invites applications for a full time (9 month) clinical faculty member (assistant/associate/full clinical professor) beginning January 1, 2014.
+The Department of Hearing & Speech Sciences invites applications for a part-time/full-time (9 month) clinical faculty member (Assistant) beginning immediately.

-Primary responsibilities include: clinical education of graduate students engaged in practicum in Speech Language Pathology; direct the development and implementation of a preschool curriculum adapted for children with communicative impairment; potential for teaching courses within the Department; and opportunities for collaboration with research faculty.
+Primary responsibilities include: clinical education of graduate and undergraduate students engaged in practicum in Audiology and provision of direct clinical services; potential for teaching courses within the Department; developing new clinical initiatives; and opportunities for collaboration with research faculty.
 Clinical faculty members are expected to participate in departmental activities, including committee service.
 Salary commensurate with experience; full benefits included.

 About the Department